MetiSec/subx/README.md

 ## description:

-subx is a tool for subdomain enumeration. subx utilize for automation in recon.
+subx is a tool for subdomain enumeration. subx utilize for automation in recon. subx is first project for me.
+And in the next versions, new features will be added to this project.
+Features that are useful for bug bounty and recon

 ```
  ____        _